apoorv0220/multi-bot/README.md

-# 👁️ Medical Optics AI Chatbot
+# 🌐 MRN Web Designs AI Chatbot

-An intelligent AI chatbot for Medical Optics - a state-of-the-art ophthalmology practice offering patients top-notch facilities designed to provide the highest level of care for their vision health.
-This chatbot helps patients with eye care questions, appointment scheduling, and understanding medical procedures.
+An intelligent AI chatbot for MRN Web Designs - offering custom web design and digital marketing services to help businesses stand out from the competition by creating digital experiences that boost visibility and drive engagement.
+This chatbot helps clients with website design questions, digital marketing strategies, and understanding our custom solutions.

 ## 🚀 Features

-- 🤖 **AI-powered assistance** for tiles, flooring, and home improvement
+- 🤖 **AI-powered assistance** for web design, development, and digital marketing
-- 🔍 **Smart search** across Medical Optics content
+- 🔍 **Smart search** across MRN Web Designs content
 - 📱 **Embeddable widget** for any website
 - 🏗️ **WordPress integration** ready
 - 🐳 **Docker containerized** for easy deployment